syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 ## Adding child columns

-You can add the child columns to a particular stacked header row directly using the following code snippet.
+You can add the child columns to a particular stacked header row directly.

 {% tabs %}
 {% highlight c# %}